 Academic Studies

 As solarpunk and hopeful climate fiction authors write the stories to fight the climate crisis, academics are studying this new genre and the authors who are co-creating it.
-Below are academic studies, papers, and teaching resources connected to guests of the podcast.
+Below are academic studies, papers, and teaching resources either connected to guests of the podcast or directly relevant to the impact of climate fiction.

 RESEARCH ON SOLARPUNK

 Rewriting the Future: How are individual and collective processes of agency and resistance negotiated through writing climate fiction?
-Melissa Aïnseba, Master’s Thesis, Utrecht University, Netherlands (2022).
+Melissa Aïnseba, Utrecht University, Netherlands (2022).

 Solarpunk and Alternative Social Imaginaries: Sarena Ulibarri’s Narratives of Radical Hope.
 Merin John and Nisha Viswanathan, National Institute of Technology Tiruchirappalli, India (2024).

 Affective Configurations of Urban Catastrophe in Contemporary Latin American Fiction.
-Natalia López, PhD in Latin American Studies, Diego Portales University, Chile (2023).
+Natalia López, Latin American Studies, Diego Portales University, Chile (2023).
 (Abstract in English, paper in Portuguese and Spanish)

 TEACHING RESOURCES FOR HOPEFUL CLIMATE FICTION